mhdslh/notes---Cplusplus/README.md

 - [**std::map**](https://en.cppreference.com/w/cpp/container/map) stores elements formed by a combination of a key value and a mapped value.
 The elements in a map are always sorted by its key following a specific order.
 Maps are typically implemented as binary search trees.
 - [**std::unordered_map**](https://en.cppreference.com/w/cpp/container/unordered_map) (hash map) stores elements formed by the combination of a key value and a mapped value.
 The elements in the unordered_map are not sorted in any particular order with respect to either their key or mapped values, but organized into buckets depending on their hash values to allow for fast access to individual elements directly by their key values.

 - Most of the binary search tree (BST) operations (e.g., search, insert, delete etc.) take O(h) time where h is the height of the BST.
 The cost of these operations may become O(n) (i.e., linear) for a skewed Binary tree.
 If we make sure that the height of the tree remains O(log(n)) after every insertion and deletion, then we can guarantee an upper bound of O(log(n)) for all these operations.
 With n denoting the number of nodes in the tree, the height of Red-Black tree is always less than 2log2(n+1), and the height of an AVL tree is always 1.44log2(n).
 Therefore, AVL tree is more balanced; however, AVL trees are more expensive at insertion and deletetion (to rotate the tree to meet the required properties). std::set and std::map in C++ are usually implemented as Red-Black trees.

-temporary:
-- Similar performance to an ordered hash map (elements are stored in a specific order with support for fast access to individual elements) can be achieved through using a queue and a hash set together.
-Queue stores key-value pairs in order, and hash set ensures there is no duplicates.
-Queue and hash set must be in sync, i.e., queue can't contain two key-value pairs with the same key.
-- To check whehter two objects are identical you don't necessarily need to map one to another. you can map both to a third object and then check see if they are equal.
 B-tree is a self-balancing tree data structure that allows nodes to store more than one key and have number of keys plus 1 children.
 This provides a shallower height, and less disk I/O as a result.
 B-Trees are particularly well suited for storage systems that have slow bulky data access such as hard drives, flash memory, and CD-ROMs.
+- ordered hash map = hash set + queue (must be in sync)

 -----
 - "int" and "const int&" can not be used as lvalue, but "int&" can.